Canadian Lutheran World Relief

 Finances

-Canadian Lutheran World Relief received $5.9m in donations in F2021.
-The charity also received $4.8m in government funding (44% of revenues) during the year.
-Administrative costs are 2% of revenues (excluding investment income), and fundraising costs are 16% of donations.
-This results in total overhead spending of 17%.
-For every dollar donated to the charity, 83 cents go to the cause.
+Canadian Lutheran World Relief received $6.6m in individual donations in F2023.
+It received a further $3.0m in contributions from Canadian Foodgrains Bank, for a total of $9.1m in donations (after adjusting for changes in deferred revenue).
+It also received $7.0m in government funding after deferred adjustments, which was 43% of its overall revenue.
+Administrative costs are 2% of revenues, and fundraising costs are 11% of donations, for a total overhead spending of 13%.
+For every dollar donated, 87 cents are available to go to the cause.
 This is within Ci’s reasonable range for overhead spending.

 Financial Review